-We do not have internal manufacturing capabilities, and currently rely upon two contract manufacturers to build all of our products.
+We do not yet have internal manufacturing capabilities, and currently rely upon our contract manufacturers to build all of our products.
+One of our contract manufacturers is in the process of ramping up manufacturing.
+During this period, we mainly rely on one contract manufacturer.
+Any change in our relationship with our contract manufacturers or changes to contractual terms of our agreements with the contract manufacturers could adversely affect our financial condition and results of operations.
 Our reliance on a small number of contract manufacturers makes us vulnerable to possible capacity constraints and reduced control over component availability, delivery schedules, manufacturing yields and costs.

 The revenues that our contract manufacturers generate from our orders represent a relatively small percentage of their overall revenues.
 As a result, fulfilling our orders may not be considered a priority in the event of constrained ability to fulfill all of their customer obligations in a timely manner.
-In addition, the facilities in which our products are manufactured are located outside of the U.S., currently in China and Hungary.
+In addition, the facilities in which our products are manufactured are located outside of the U.S., currently in China, Romania and Hungary.
 The location of these facilities outside of key markets such as the U.S. increases shipping time, thereby causing a long lead time between manufacturing and delivery.

-If any of our contract manufacturers were unable or unwilling to manufacture our products in required volumes and at high quality levels or renew existing terms under supply agreements, we would have to identify, qualify and select acceptable alternative contract manufacturers.
+If any of our contract manufacturers were unable or unwilling to manufacture our products in required volumes and at high quality levels or renew existing terms under supply agreements, we would have to identify, qualify, and select acceptable alternative contract manufacturers.
 An alternative contract manufacturer may not be available to us when needed or may not be in a position to satisfy our quality or production requirements on commercially reasonable terms, including price.
-Any significant interruption in manufacturing would require us to reduce our supply of products to our customers or increase our shipping costs to make up for delays in manufacturing, which in turn could reduce our revenues, harm our relationships with our customers and damage our reputation with local installers and potential end-users and cause us to forego potential revenue opportunities.
+Any significant interruption in manufacturing would require us to reduce our supply of products to our customers or increase our shipping costs to make up for delays in manufacturing, which in turn could reduce our revenues, harm our relationships with our customers and damage our reputation with local installers and potential end-users, and cause us to forego potential revenue opportunities.

-We may experience delays, disruptions or quality control problems in our manufacturing operations.
+We may experience delays, disruptions, or quality control problems in our manufacturing operations.

-Our product development, manufacturing and testing processes are complex and require significant technological and production process expertise.
+Our product development, manufacturing, and testing processes are complex and require significant technological and production process expertise.
 Such processes involve a number of precise steps from design to production.
-Any change in our processes could cause one or more production errors, requiring a temporary suspension or delay in our production line until the errors can be researched, identified and properly addressed and rectified.
+Any change in our processes could cause one or more production errors, requiring a temporary suspension or delay in our production line until the errors can be researched, identified, and properly addressed and rectified.
 This may occur particularly as we introduce new products, modify our engineering and production techniques, and/or expand our capacity.
-In addition, our failure to maintain appropriate quality assurance processes could result in increased product failures, loss of customers, increased warranty reserve, increased production and logistics costs and delays.
+In addition, our failure to maintain appropriate quality assurance processes could result in increased product failures, loss of customers, increased warranty reserve, increased production, and logistical costs and delays.
 Any of these developments could have a material adverse effect on our business, financial condition, and results of operations.
 We depend on a limited number of suppliers for key components and raw materials in our products to adequately meet anticipated demand.
-Due to the limited number of such suppliers, any cessation of operations or production or any shortage, delay, price change, imposition of tariffs or duties or other limitation on our ability to obtain the components and raw materials we use could result in sales delays, cancellations and loss of market share.
+Due to the limited number of such suppliers, any cessation of operations or production or any shortage, delay, price change, imposition of tariffs or duties, or other limitation on our ability to obtain the components and raw materials we use could result in sales delays, higher costs associated with air shipments, cancellations, and loss of market share.